-In theory, new PVC sewers have a manufacturer's "n" value of 0.009; however, sand and grit as well as slime build-up on the pipe walls renders a true "n" value with time of 0.013; hence, an "n" value of less than 0.013 will not be considered for approval.
+In theory, new PVC sewers have a manufacturer's "n" value of 0.009.
+However, sand and grit, as well as slime, build up on the pipe walls which renders a true "n" value with time of 0.013.
+Hence, an "n" value of less than 0.013 will not be considered for approval.

-Engineers are cautioned not to specify sewers of sizes which are obviously larger than is necessary for satisfactory carrying capacity, but which are specified in order to meet grade requirements, i.e., a ten inch (10") pipe for an eight inch (8") pipe to acquire a decrease in slope.
+Engineers shall not specify sewers of sizes which are obviously larger than is necessary for satisfactory carrying capacity, but which are specified in order to meet grade requirements, i.e., a ten inch (10") pipe for an eight inch (8") pipe to acquire a decrease in slope.